Scope: Educational Print Design

 *Cover designed by Emily Castrichini & Amy Ottman

-*Original Axle design created by Emily Castrichini
+*Original Axle created by Emily Castrichini

 *Made in collaboration with Emily Castrichini

-as well as exciting colors and typefaces to attract the attention of our younger audience.
+In our designs, we used dark blue to increase reading comprehension, as well as exciting colors and typefaces to attract the attention of our younger audience.

 I was responsible for designing the Kindergarten, first-grade, and DIY robot pages individually.
-I also took the lead in establishing the document layout to achieve consistency across all pages.
+I also took the lead in establishing the layout to achieve consistency across all pages.

 Previous